svenkreiss/databench/docs/frontend.rst

 string of your analysis Python file.

-Formatting: Math, Markdown and src Files
+Formatting: Math, Markdown and src Files (outdated)
 ++++++++++++++++++++++++++++++++++++++++

 The frontend also renders math expressions enclosed in ``\\(`` and ``\\)`` as